efflux/doc-otobo-dev/content/how-to-extend-otobo/otobo-module-layers/dynamic-fields/dynamic-fields-new-field.rst

 The driver *represents* the dynamic field.
 It contains several functions that are used wide in the OTOBO framework.

-A driver can inherit some functions from base classes, for example the ``TextArea`` driver inherits most of the functions from ``Base.pm`` and ``BaseText.pm`` (``Base/Text.pm`` in the new API) and it only implements the functions that requires different logic or results.
+A driver can inherit some functions from base classes.
+For example the ``TextArea`` driver inherits most of the functions from ``Base.pm`` and ``BaseText.pm``.
+This means that ``TextArea`` only needs to implement the functions that requires different logic or results.
 The checkbox field driver only inherits from ``Base.pm``, as all other functions are very different from any other base driver.

 .. seealso::